Universal Weil module: Metaplectic representations over -algebras

-the ideal of $\mathcal{B}$ generated by the different values taken by $\mu$ on all the open compact subgroups of $A_1 \cap A_2 \backslash A_2$.
-By unicity of the Haar measure, the ideal $I_\mu$ is prinicpal and generated by any $\mu(K)$ provided the pro-order of $K$ is invertible in $\mathcal{B}$.
+the ideal of $\mathcal{B}$ generated by the various values taken by $\mu$ on the open compact subgroups of $A_1 \cap A_2 \backslash A_2$.
+By unicity of the Haar measure, the ideal $I_\mu$ is prinicpal and generated by any $\mu(K)$ as long as the pro-order of $K$ is invertible in $\mathcal{B}$.
 The measure is said to be invertible if $I_\mu = \mathcal{B}$.
 Of course, every normalised Haar measure, that is a measure taking the value $1$ on a compact open subgroup, is invertible.
-For $\mu$ to be invertible, it is necessary and sufficient that there exists a compact open subgroup the measure of which is a unit in $\mathcal{B}$ \textit{i.e.} it is unit multiple of a normalised Haar measure.
+For $\mu$ to be invertible, it is necessary and sufficient that there exists a compact open subgroup whose measure is a unit in $\mathcal{B}$ \textit{i.e.} $\mu$ is a unit multiple of a normalised Haar measure.

 \begin{prop} The map $I_{A_1,A_2,\mu,\omega}$ associating to $f \in V_{A_1}^\mathcal{B}$ the function: